 Keep your current directory structure and do not correct files’ tags: leave files completely unmodified on your disk.
 (Corrected tags will still be stored in beets’ database, and you can use them to do renaming or tag changes later.)
 Put this in your config file:

 There are approximately six million other configuration options you can set here, including the directory and file naming scheme.
 See Configuration for a full reference.

 There are two good ways to bring your existing library into beets.
 You can either: (a) quickly bring all your files with all their current metadata into beets’ database, or (b) use beets’ highly-refined autotagger to find canonical metadata for every album you import.
 Option (a) is really fast, but option (b) makes sure all your songs’ tags are exactly right from the get-go.
 The point about speed bears repeating: using the autotagger on a large library can take a very long time, and it’s an interactive process.
 So set aside a good chunk of time if you’re going to go that route.
-(I’m working on improving the autotagger’s performance and automation.)
-For more information on the interactive tagging process, see Using the Auto-Tagger.
+For more on the interactive tagging process, see Using the Auto-Tagger.

 If you’ve got time and want to tag all your music right once and for all, do this:

 (Note that by default, this command will copy music into the directory you specified above.
 If you want to use your current directory structure, set the import.copy config option.)
 To take the fast, un-autotagged path, just say: